 Data exploration was done in two main phases, initial mapping and exploration followed by final mapping.
 While there are many software options that can support this type of mapping and data exploration, we used Microsoft Power BI for phase 1 and R for phase 2.
 Power BI offers ease of use for data exploration and interactive dashboards; R is strong for complex programming tasks and publication graphics.
-Power BI Desktop is free for analysts to use.
-However, for collaboration, one needs a license to use Power BI Pro.
-Dashboards and reports may be uploaded to the public web using the free version of Power BI.
-However, to share interactive dashboards privately requires licensing.
+Power BI Desktop is free for analysts to use; however, one needs a license to use Power BI Pro for collaboration.
+Dashboards and reports may be uploaded to the public web using the free version of Power BI, but sharing interactive dashboards privately requires licensing.
 R has the advantage of being open source, and free to use for any purpose.
-Because of R’s statistical underpinnings, it is capable of doing advanced analysis, such as Poisson/negative binomial regression or complex spatial correlation.
+Due to R’s statistical underpinnings, it is capable of doing advanced analysis, such as Poisson and Negative Binomial regression or complex spatial correlation.
 This section goes through both the computing aspects of analysis, along with specific examples.

 For data exploration, we used Power BI.
-We mapped per capita drug arrests for Texas in Figure X. Power BI is heavily reliant on slicers, which allow users to subset data.
+We mapped drug overdose death rates in Figure X. Power BI is heavily reliant on slicers, which allow users to subset data.
 Similar exploration can be performed for any of the 50 states and District of Columbia, using the slicer on the right.